CPA Grademark Certification Program

 Formaldehyde Emissions Grademark Certification Program

 The CPA Formaldehyde Emissions Grademark Certification Program (HCHO Program) has been developed to provide independent certification of formaldehyde emission levels from wood panel products.
-The HCHO Program includes requirements for initial qualification for product certification, plant quality control procedures and periodic inspections by CPA--all designed to reasonably assure that certified unfinished (including sanded) composite panel products meet the emission limits specified in applicable regulations (e.g. CARB ATCM 93120) or standards (e.g. ANSI A208.1 Particleboard and ANSI A208.2 Medium Density Fiberboard for Interior Applications).
+The HCHO Program includes requirements for initial qualification for product certification, plant quality control procedures and periodic inspections by CPA--all designed to reasonably assure that certified unfinished (including sanded) composite panel products meet the emission limits specified in applicable regulations (e.g. EPA TSCA Title VI, CARB ATCM 93120, CAN/CSA-0160-16) or standards (e.g. ANSI A208.1 Particleboard, ANSI A208.2 Medium Density Fiberboard for Interior Applications and ANSI/HPVAHP-1-2016 Hardwood and Decorative Plywood).

 Although the HCHO Program was originally developed in response to, and designed to meet, the certification requirements of the Department of Housing and Urban Development's Manufactured Home Construction and Safety Standards, 24 C.F.R.
 Part 3280, it can be used to certify conformance of different types of panel products to different government regulations or voluntary industry standards which CPA decides to include in the HCHO Program.